Gwangju Uprising: Blockade of Gwangju

-The army blocked all routes and communications from the city and fighting between militias and the army temporarily died down.
+The army blocked all routes and communications to and from the city and fighting between militias and the army temporarily died down.
+Gwangju was sealed off in the Suncheon direction, and most, if not all other approaches were barred with roadblocks.
+There were unverified reports of dead bodies of students "piled up and tumbled together" in an underground shopping area.
+According to witnesses, an army jeep had its tires shot out in an underpass while entering Gwangju.
+The army sent in soldiers from other provinces into the surrounding areas with the official explanation being to guard against defections or sympathy with the local population.

 On 23 May, soldiers fired at a bus that attempted to break out of the city in Jiwon-dong, killing 15 of the 18 passengers, and summarily executing two wounded passengers.
+That same night, there were unconfirmed reports that some paratroopers died while lining both sides of the road near an armory outside the city when a group of students planning to steal weapons crept between the lines of the troops before realizing that they were surrounded.
+The students opened fire to cover their escape while paratroopers returned fire, with unknown casualties.

 On 24 May, two teenage boys, Jeon Jae-su and Bang Gwang-beom, attempted to swim across the Wonje Reservoir, but the 11th Airborne Brigade Troopers opened fire and killed them.
 At 1:55 p.m., the South Korean military suffered the greatest number of casualties when troops from the 11th Airborne Brigade 63rd Special Operations Battalion and the CATC Army Infantry School Training Battalion mistakenly fired at each other in Songam-dong, resulting in the deaths of 13 soldiers.
 Troops from the 11th Airborne Brigade indiscriminately murdered unarmed civilians and residents near the village in Songam-dong and plundered nearby stores.
 Martial Law Command misinterpreted friendly fire at Songam-dong as the work of insurgents within the army, as the Airborne Brigade Troopers were using a different communications channel.